arduino/docs-content/content/hardware/06.nicla/boards/nicla-voice/tutorials/motion-detection-ml/content.md

 ![Model performance window](assets/motion-detection-011.png)

 From the **Model** performance window, we can see the **model's accuracy**.
 Accuracy refers to the percentage of windows of movement that were correctly classified; the higher the number, the better.
-However,** an accuracy of 100% is unlikely and often a sign that your model has overfit the training data**.
+However, **an accuracy of 100% is unlikely and often a sign that your model has overfit the training data**.
 For most applications, an accuracy above 85% is very good.
 The confusion matrix shows the balance of correctly versus incorrectly classified.

-Now that you have trained a neural network with Edge Impulse®, we are ready to deploy and test it on your Nicla Voice board!
+Now that you have trained a neural network with the Machine Learning Tools, we are ready to deploy and test it on your Nicla Voice board!

 ### Deploying and Running an Impulse